rachitchauhan43/datasciencecoursera/getting_and_cleaning_data/README.md

 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

-The output of the 5th step is called averages_data.txt, and uploaded in the course project's form.
+The output of the 5th step is called final.txt, and uploaded in the course project's form.